 An amazing layered scene was set out before me, with rock formations rising out of the emerald water, and in the distance just behind the karst mountains, outcroppings of various shapes and sizes were stripped of colors and left in monochromatic silhouette.

 Approaching Cat Ba Island, the gap in the natural landscape was filled with interesting objects like the local fisherman’s boats.

-At first I was disappointed that the sun did not come out during the first three hours of our boating excursion.
+At first, I was disappointed that the sun did not come out during the first three hours of our boating excursion.
 Then it occurred to me that perhaps it was part of the beauty of Halong Bay.
-The absence of bright sunlight and the occasional break in the clouds, left the area in monochromatic state, deepening the great mysteries, and awakens the spirit of wonder.
+The absence of bright sunlight and the occasional break in the clouds, left the area in the monochromatic state, deepening the great mysteries, and awakens the spirit of wonder.

 Thiên Cung Cave